damien-meere/full_stack_milestone/README.md

 ## Database
 During the early development and later local testing of the application, [SQLite](www.sqlite.org) was utilised as the database management system embedded within the application itself.
-This faciliated the early deployment of the User Registration and Authentication system through the django platform.
+This facilitated the early deployment of the User Registration and Authentication system through the django platform.
 Within the [deployed site](https://dmeere-thecomicstore.herokuapp.com/) on Heroku, [Postgres](https://www.postgresql.org/) was employed as the Database to house all data.
 Postgres is an open source object-relational database management system and is installed as an add-on within the Heroku application.